indaco/vitepress-templ-preview/website/docs/customization/plugin-options.md

 The following table lists the configurable options for the `viteTemplPreviewPlugin`.
 These options allow you to customize the plugin's behavior according to your project's needs.

-Most of these options are the same as those accepted by `static-templ-plus`.
+Most of these options are the same as those accepted by `static-templ`.

 | Option             | Type      | Default  | Description                                                                                                |
 | :----------------- | :-------- | :------- | ---------------------------------------------------------------------------------------------------------- |